pivotal/docs-tap/install-components.md

 - [Tanzu Application Platform Prerequisites](install-general.md#prereqs)

 - The cluster must have an ingress router configured.
-If you have installed the TAP package (full or dev profile), it already deploy a contour ingress controller.
+If you have installed the TAP package (full or dev profile), it already deploys a contour ingress controller.

-- The operator when deploying instances of the workshop environments needs to be able to expose them via an external URL for access.
-For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster
+- The operator, when deploying instances of the workshop environments, needs to be able to expose them via an external URL for access.
+For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub-domains of the custom domain to the ingress router of the Kubernetes cluster

-- By default, the workshop portal and workshop sessions will be accessible over HTTP connections.
+- By default, the workshop portal and workshop sessions are accessible over HTTP connections.
 If you wish to use secure HTTPS connections, you must have access to a wildcard SSL certificate for the domain under which you wish to host the workshops.
 You cannot use a self-signed certificate.

-- Any ingress routes created will use the default ingress class.
-If you have multiple ingress class types available, and you need to override which is used.
+- Any ingress routes created use the default ingress class if you have multiple ingress class types available and you need to override which is used.

 ### <a id='install-lc-proc'></a> Procedure to Install Learning Center